kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 ## Putting it all together

-Let's create a small convenience wrapper method which given a controller and a request, returns the results of an invocation (if there was a match).
+Let's create a small convenience wrapper method which given a controller and a request, returns the results of an invocation (if there is a match).

 ```cs
 private async Task<HttpResponseMessage?> TryController(ControllerBase controller, HttpRequestMessage request)